unlock-protocol/docs/docs/core-protocol/public-lock/minting-keys.md

 ### Purchasing Keys

-Let's start by noting that this flow is uses the function [`purchase`](/core-protocol/smart-contracts-api/PublicLock#purchase) from the lock even if the keys are free.
+Let's start by noting that this flow uses the function [`purchase`](/core-protocol/smart-contracts-api/PublicLock#purchase) from the lock even if the keys are free.
 The best way to describe this flow is that it is _self-served_, which means that anyone can call this function to mint an NFT, whether these keys are free or paid.

 :::info
 Note: To disable purchases completely, the best approach is to set the maximum number of keys available for sale to be `0`.